 - Remember to check yourself and your pets for ticks

 This is a great place for bird watching and observing waterfowl while enjoying a scenic walk on a woodland path along the Agawam River.
 In addition to walking trails, this 8.5-acre riverfront preserve offers a canoe / kayak launch site.
 Directions: Follow Cranberry Highway/RT 28 to Depot Street.
-Follow Depot Street to Knowles Ave. which… Continue Reading
+Follow Depot Street to Knowles Ave. which is… Continue Reading

 These adjacent conservation areas protect 114 acres of uplands, bogs, and wetlands bordering the Weweantic River.
 The trail system wanders along the river, through the woods, and around several abandoned cranberry bogs.
 Directions: Follow Main Street to Papermill Road, which is less than a mile from the three-way stop at the corner of Main Street… Continue Reading

-This preserve connects several land conservation areas and private land protected by conservation restrictions to create over 300 acres of contiguous open space.
+This Mass Audubon preserve connects several land conservation areas and private land protected by conservation restrictions to create over 300 acres of contiguous open space.
 A network of paths meanders through the woods, along the marsh, and up to a lovely scenic vista that overlooks an active osprey nest.
 Some of these trails traverse private property; these… Continue Reading

 This sandy beach is located near Onset Center.
 The beachfront stretches from the iconic Stone Bridge to Cove Street.
 High tide often obscures the beach, but there are grassy areas to sit and enjoy the view.
 The sunsets here, as witnessed in this photograph, are often spectacular.
 Directions: Follow Onset Ave. to North Water Street… Continue Reading